abe33/atom-pigments/README.md

   'alt-shift-j': 'pigments:convert-to-rgba'
 ```

-When triggered from the command palette or from the keyboard, the conversion will operate on every cursors positioned on color markers.
+When triggered from the command palette or from the keyboard, the conversion will operate on every cursor positioned on color markers.

 ### Pigments: Project Settings